Latin-script alphabet: Grapheme order

 Most alphabets have the letters of the ISO basic Latin alphabet in the same order as that alphabet.

 Multigraphs

-Some alphabets regard digraphs as distinct letters, e.g. the old Spanish alphabet had CH and LL sorted apart from C and L. Some Spanish dictionaries still list "ll" separately.
+Some alphabets regard digraphs as distinct letters, e.g. the Spanish alphabet from 1803 to 1994 had CH and LL sorted apart from C and L.

-Diacritics
+Diacritics and ligatures

-Some alphabets sort letters that have diacritics at the end of the alphabet.
-Examples are the Scandinavian Danish, Swedish, Norwegian, and Finnish alphabets.
+Some alphabets sort letters that have diacritics or are ligatures at the end of the alphabet.
+Examples are the Scandinavian Danish, Norwegian, Swedish, and Finnish alphabets.

 New letter forms

-Icelandic sorts some additional letters at the end, as well as one letter with diacritic, while others with diacritics are sorted behind the corresponding non-diacritic letter.
+Icelandic sorts a new letter form and a ligature at the end, as well as one letter with diacritic, while others with diacritics are sorted behind the corresponding non-diacritic letter.

 Grapheme–sound correspondence

 The phonetic values of graphemes can differ between alphabets.